ProspektsMarch22/PPP_Review/README.md

 * Test answers
 * Support from the UC
 * People with patience working in it
-* Any portuguese people working in it, except Rodrigo, but he counts only as half portuguese.
+* Any portuguese people working in it, except Rodrigo, but he counts only as half portuguese, since he's a halfling.